 Rice, McLure & Co.
+NNOUNCE that they have received a full

-A line of FALL AND WINTER GOODS, to which they respectfully call the attention of purchasers.
+A line of

+FALL AND WINTER GOODS, to which they respectfully call the attention of purchasers.
 These goods have been carefully selected, purchased at low prices, and are offered on the most reasonable terms.